 Two friars, Fray Pedro de Ortega and Fray Ascension de Zarate, departed on the long trek, guided by Jumano and accompanied by a small contingent of soldiers.
-Fray de Zarate did not remain long with the Jumano on the "Rio de las Nueces" or River of Nuts, which the Concho was so well known for.
+Fray Salas appeared to be part of the planning, but was not part of this mission.
+Fray de Zarate did not remain long with the Jumano on the "Rio de las Nueces" or River of Nuts, which the Concho was well known for.
 However, Fray de Ortega stayed for six months.
 He came to his final end there, possibly at the hands of the Jumano, rejecting his "apostolic zeal."
 (Hickerson) On their journey to the Jumano village, they had to pass the Paint Rocks, a regular stopping point for the Jumano, 15 miles upstream from the main village.

-Although the Jumano remained Christian in their own unique form, probably due to the miraculous teachings of the Lady in Blue, it is telling that Spanish friars made no further attempts to make the trip to their home territory along the Concho River after Fray de Ortega.
-However, in 1650, a Spanish trading expedition did make its way from New Mexico to the confluence of the two rivers.
+Although the Jumano remained Christian in their own unique form, probably due to the miraculous teachings of the Lady in Blue, it is telling that Spanish friars made no further attempts to travel to their home territory along the Concho River after Fray de Ortega.
+However, in 1650, a Spanish trading expedition did reach the confluence of the two rivers.
 They had an amicable trading relationship and stayed for six months.

-A third expedition made its way to the heart of the Concho Jumano nation again in 1654.
-This time, it was a military contingent of 30 soldiers, at the Jumano's request for protection and to explore the area east of their nation's Colorado River border.
+A third expedition returned to the heart of the Concho Jumano nation in 1654.
+This time, it was a military contingent of 30 soldiers, at the Jumano's request, for protection and to explore the area east of their Colorado River border.

-Thirty years later, in 1683, the famous Mendoza expedition made its way to the home of the Jumano nation.
-The Jumano petitioned for this expedition, stating that 10,000 souls were jointly submitting the request.
+Thirty years later, in 1683, the famous Mendoza expedition reached the Jumano nation's homeland.
+The Jumano petitioned for this expedition, stating that 10,000 souls were submitting the request jointly.
 The petitioning Jumano explicitly stated that their home was at the junction of the Rio del Norte (Colorado River) and the Rio del Nueces (Concho River).
-This time, the expedition started from El Paso, by way of the Rio Grande to La Junta de los Rios (near modern Presidio, TX, and Ojinaga, Mexico), and then up the Pecos to meet their Jumano guides.
-According to their report, the distance was again 200 leagues.
+This time, the expedition started from El Paso, by way of the Rio Grande to La Junta de los Rios (near modern Presidio, TX, and Ojinaga, Mexico), and then up to the Pecos to meet their Jumano guides.
+According to their report, the total distance was again 200 leagues.
 The general distance via the Mendoza route is 550 miles from El Paso.
 This breaks down to about 2.75 miles per league.
 In New Spain around 1680, a Spanish league was generally about 2.6 miles, though its exact length could vary slightly depending on local definitions of the vara.
 Thus, this distance is close to the projected route mileage.

-After the Mendoza expedition, the Jumano nation began to come apart due to Apache encroachment.
+After the Mendoza expedition, the Jumano nation began to come apart due to Apache encroachment and hostilities.
 There is no definite period for the Jumano's relinquishing their territory.
 It is generally considered that starting around 1700, a slow but steady period began of various groups either moving farther south, being killed in battle, or being absorbed into the Apache tribes moving into the territory.

-This very short synopsis provides insight into the few times that Spanish expeditions passed Paint Rock over a period of about 55 years.
+This very short synopsis provides insight into the few times when Spanish expeditions made their way to the mouth of the Concho River, passing Paint Rock over about 55 years.
 However, the Jumano themselves had been passing this famous formation for hundreds of years.
-This information is important as we look to the pictographs for indications in the pictures that we can analyze to find direct ties to these people.
-Additionally, their drawing techniques depicting their people, which correspond to the studied depictions at Meyers Spring, can now be used to help make these analytic determinations.
+This information is important as we look to the pictographs for indications within the pictographs that we can analyze to find direct ties to these people.
+Additionally, their drawings depicting their people, which correspond to the depictions studied at Meyers Spring, can now be used to support these analytical determinations.